How to Clean Horse Brushes

 2. Fill a flat sink or dish bowl with about 3 inches of hot water (less if the brush has short bristles).

-3. Squirt some natural soap (e.g. Dr Bronner), dish soap or shampoo into the hot water.
+3. Squirt some natural soap (e.g. Dr Bronner), dish soap or shampoo into the hot water and dissolve.

 5. Work the grooming brushes against the firm curry in the hot water to remove dirt.